-The deferred amount is recorded on the statement of net deficit as either a deferred inflow or deferred outflow of resources.
+The deferred amount is recorded on the statement of net position as either a deferred inflow or deferred outflow of resources.
 See Note 7 for discussion of Advance Refunding and Defeased Debt.

-Bond Issue Costs and Premium/Discount on Bonds
+Note Issue Costs and Premium/Discount on Notes

-Bond issue costs are expensed as incurred.
-Premium (discounts) on bonds are amortized in a systematic manner over the life of the debt.
+Note issue costs are expensed as incurred.
+Premium (discounts) on notes are amortized over the life of the debt using the effective interest method.